 One can achieve a high ratio of strength to weight in cellular materials and structures with structural hierarchy .
 Both honeycombs and foams can be provided with hierarchical structure and both give rise to much improved strength for given density.

-One can achieve giant piezoelectric properties; even approach singular values of properties by several methods.
+One can achieve giant piezoelectric properties; even approach singular values of properties, by several methods.
+Methods may be applied on different length scales.
 See Negative stiffness inclusions

 References.
 Articles to download are available elsewhere on this site.